-- Paint your catalytic converter. this may deter some buyers and your local policy department may offer a program for painting.
+- Paint your catalytic converter.
+Painting it may deter some buyers, and your local police department may offer a program for painting.

-- Etch your license plate or VIN number onto your catalytic converter.
-This may help alert a dealer that the converter was stolen.
+- Etch your license plate or VIN onto your catalytic converter.
+This may help alert a dealer that it is a stolen converter.

-If you find yourself a victim of catalytic converter theft, your auto insurance policy will cover you in this event only if you have comprehensive coverage.
-The cost to replace a catalytic converter can range anywhere from $500 to $3,000 so if you’re carrying a liability-only auto policy, then you could be out quite a bit to replace what was stolen.
-The average cost of comprehensive coverage is $250 to $300 per year, so talk to your insurance agent about potentially adding this coverage to your policy to keep you protected.
+You could be in trouble if you find yourself a victim of catalytic converter theft.
+Your auto insurance policy will cover you in this event only if you have comprehensive coverage.
+The cost to replace a catalytic converter can range from $500 to $3,000, so if you’re carrying a liability-only auto policy, you could be out quite a bit to replace the stolen items.
+The average cost of comprehensive coverage is $250 to $300 per year, so talk to your insurance agent about adding this coverage to your policy to keep you protected.

 What To Do If Your Vehicle is Stolen